This is contact information ONLY for existing Stanford patients, who have already undergone a transplant.

 Purpose of the PAC:

 To provide a way for patients and families to work together with members of the healthcare system.
-At Stanford Hospital & Clinics, the Patient Advisory Council advises our leaders and the healthcare team about a variety of topics, including:
+At Stanford Health Care, the Patient Advisory Council advises our leaders and the healthcare team about a variety of topics, including:

 To represent patient and family perspectives about the overall patient care experience